 Things which may help:

-– trialing different fabrics and materials, for example some people may find cottons, silks, or T-shirt style materials more bearable
+- Trialling different fabrics and materials, for example some people may find cottons, silks, or T-shirt style materials more bearable

-– wearing a face covering which isn’t a mask, for example a scarf, snood, or bandana
+- Wearing a face covering which isn’t a mask, for example a scarf, snood, or bandanna

-– practicing wearing a face covering at home before going outside and slowly increasing the time you have it on for so you get used to how it feels
+- Practising wearing a face covering at home before going outside and slowly increasing the time you have it on for so you get used to how it feels

 We recognise that face coverings may remind people of past events, so you may also find it helpful to remind yourself that you are in control, and you can step outside of a building and remove face covering at any point.

-Remember, government guidance also states that you can be exempt from wearing a face covering “if putting on, wearing or removing a face covering will cause you severe distress”.
-This should only be a last resort, but you may find it useful if you decide that you are not able to wear a mask or face covering and are questioned as a result.
+At OSARCC we also recognise for some survivors, wearing a mask simply isn’t possible, please remember, government guidance also states that you can be exempt from wearing a face covering “if putting on, wearing or removing a face covering will cause you severe distress”.
+You may find it useful to make people aware of this if you decide that you are not able to wear a mask or face covering and are questioned as a result.